-- Bring a large pot of water to boil.
-Once boiling, add 1-2 tsp. kosher salt and cook the spaghetti until al dente, about 10 minutes (check the package instructions as well).
+- Bring a large pot of water to a boil.
+Add 2 Tbsp Diamond Crystal kosher salt to the boiling water and cook 8 oz spaghetti until al dente, about 10 minutes (or according to the package instructions).

-- In a large bowl, combine 2 Tbsp. milk, 2 Tbsp. heavy whipping cream, 2 Tbsp. unsalted butter, and 1 Tbsp. soy sauce.
-Don‘t worry if the butter becomes solidify.
-Hot spaghetti will melt the butter again.
+- In a large bowl, combine 2 Tbsp whole milk, 2 Tbsp heavy (whipping) cream, 2 Tbsp unsalted butter, and 1 Tbsp soy sauce.
+Don‘t worry if the butter solidifies.
+The hot spaghetti will melt the butter later.

 - Add freshly ground black pepper and stir to combine.

-- Add the roe to the bowl and mix well.
-Discard the membrane.
+- Add the roe to the bowl with the sauce ingredients and stir well.

-- When the spaghetti is done, drain and transfer to the large bowl with the sauce.
+- When the spaghetti is done cooking, drain and transfer the pasta to the large bowl with the sauce.

-- Toss to combine until the butter is melted and the sauce is evenly distributed.
-Taste and adjust with black pepper and kosher salt.
+- Toss to combine until the butter is melted and the sauce evenly coats the pasta.
+Taste and adjust the seasoning with black pepper and kosher salt.